 16-18 Years

-- Some teens may be recommended for the MenB vaccine that protects against another type of bacteria (serogroup B) that causes bacterial meningitis.
+- Some teens may be recommended the MenB vaccine.
+It protects against another type of bacteria (serogroup B) that causes bacterial meningitis.
 High-risk groups include those with damaged or removed spleens, certain immune deficiencies, or those exposed during an outbreak.

 How many vaccines are part of the childhood vaccine schedule?

-What are the recommendations for the influenza vaccine and COVID vaccine?
+What are the recommendations for the flu vaccine, COVID vaccine and RSV vaccine?

 The CDPH released vaccine recommendations for the 2025-26 respiratory virus season:

-COVID-19 vaccines are recommended for all children ages 6-23 months as well as:
+COVID-19 vaccines are recommended for children in the the following categories:

-- All ages 2-18 years old with risk factors or never vaccinated against COVID-19
+- Ages 2-18 years old with risk factors or who have never received a COVID-19 vaccine

-- All who are in close contact with others with risk factors
+- Those who are in close contact with other people who have risk factors

-- all children ages 8 to 19 months with risk factors.
+- Ages 8 to 19 months with risk factors

-The Measles, Mumps and Rubella (MMR) vaccine has been studied for years and is extremely safe.
-It’s the only vaccine we have in the U.S. that protects against measles, mumps and rubella.
-You can’t get separate measles, mumps or rubella shots.
+The MMR vaccine has been studied for years and is extremely safe.
+It's the only vaccine in the U.S. that protects against measles, mumps and rubella.
+You can't get separate measles, mumps or rubella shots.

 Can vaccines be delayed or skipped?